secretGeek/til/typescript/getting_started.md

       -v, --version                 Print the compiler's version: 1.0.3.0
       @<file>                       Insert command line options and files from a file.

+## Problem...

+the above said my tsc version was 1.0.3.0, even though the installer said "typescript@2.0.10"

+I looked further into it, by running "Get-Command tsc" and found tsc was being loaded from:

+    C:\Program Files (x86)\Microsoft SDKs\TypeScript\1.0\tsc.exe

+Why?
+Because some earlier SDK i'd installed had added that folder to my path.

+So that exe was found, instead of finding the one installed by npm, which is located here:

+    C:\Users\Leon\AppData\Roaming\npm\tsc.cmd

+So I edited my path to *remove* that folder from it (notes on editing environment variables here...)

 Create a simple javascript file, with a .ts extension, e.g.

 log.ts: